 I realised I was starting to drift about three years ago.
 I’d fallen out of love with a job I’d felt so passionately about and knew I was no longer feeling fulfilled.
+I had this inner feeling that things weren’t quite right – but I couldn’t work out exactly why.
 I knew I wanted to change my life; I just hadn’t got a clue what I wanted to do.

 They often say change happens to you if you don’t make change happen yourself.
 It forces you to take action.
-I had major life changes: a baby, a death of a parent, a house move and yet still, I knew I needed to do more and I didn’t know what that was.
+Well I had major life changes: a baby, a death of a parent, a house move and yet still… I knew I needed to make some changes; I just didn’t know what I needed to change.

 However, in the few months, life change has happened.
 It wasn’t a bolt in the blue but a series of tiny changes that grew into something bigger.
-I’ve refocused my job role to allow me to pursue my love of wellbeing professionally and open up a new career path.
+I’ve refocused my job role and am building up new skills to open up a new career path.
 In turn, I now have a clearer understanding of my direction and what I want to do.

 - I made small incremental changes, not always knowing why but because it made me feel good.
 I set up this blog to get serious about my own wellbeing, as well as to create content I wanted to write about and enjoy.

 - I became braver about pushing myself out there.
 I still cringe a bit when I post a blog on Twitter because I feel I’m opening myself up for judgement.
 However, each time I do it, I become more comfortable.

 - I moved away from right/wrong thinking.
 I had started to lose the ability to think clearly and became very black and white in my thinking.
 I have tried to retrain myself into understanding there is more than one path to happiness.